Clearly Focused on Your Care

-An angiogram is an X-ray procedure that visualizes arteries.
+An angiogram is an X-ray procedure that visualizes arteries to help look for cardiovascular disease or other heart problems.
 Blockages or narrowing of blood vessels can affect any organ within the body.
-When an angiogram pinpoints such a problem, your physician can choose the most appropriate method of treatment.
+When an angiogram pinpoints this kind of problem, such as heart disease, your physician can choose the most appropriate method of treatment.

 Your angiogram may be performed by a radiologist or a cardiologist, depending on the area of the body to be examined.
 For example, the radiologist would examine arteries of the legs, kidneys, and brain.
 The cardiologist would examine the arteries of the heart.

 At Pekin Hospital, all angiography is performed in the Cardiac Catheterization Laboratory (CCL).
-Our team of nurses and radiologic technologists are Advanced Cardiac Life Support certified, and state-of-the-art digital imaging is utilized for all procedures, including:
+The nurses and radiologic technologists are Advanced Cardiac Life Support (ACLS) certified, and advanced digital imaging is utilized for all procedures, including: